Grade Point Average (GPA), we haveve all had to deal with them, and you probably have questions like:

 How GPA was calculated?

-Once upon a time GPA's were calculated on a simple scale with A=4, B=3, C=2, D=1 and F=0.
+We all roll our eyes when our parents, or grandparents use the phrase, “When I was a kid, things were simpler…”.
+In a lot of cases, things weren’t simpler or better, just different.
+In the case of education, tests, and GPAs, it turns out they are right.
+Way back in the day, GPA’s were calculated on a simple scale with A=4, B=3, C=2, D=1 and F=0.
 Anyone with a positive number for an IQ could calculate their GPA quickly in their head.

 Those days are gone.

-A simple GPA is the one first described.
-In it's easiest form, an A=4, B=3, C=2, D=1, F=0.
+Besides 8-track tapes, the other archaic thing your parents used when they were young was the good old fashioned letter grade system, also known as a simple GPA.
+In its easiest form, an A=4, B=3, C=2, D=1, F=0.
 For each class you have, you assign the correct number to the letter grade, add all of your grades together and divide by the number of classes you have taken.

 Slightly Less Simple GPA